St Andrews Kant Reading Party 2022 - Kant and Fichte

-The St Andrews Kant Reading Party 2022 is brought to you with financial support from the Department of Philosophy at the University of St Andrews; the Analysis Trust; the Aristotelian Society; the British Society for the History of Philosophy; the Scots Philosophical Association; and the UK Kant Society.
+The St Andrews Kant Reading Party 2022 is brought to you with financial support from the Department of Philosophy at the University of St Andrews; the St Leonard's Postgraduate College Community Fund; bursaries of the Analysis Trust; the Aristotelian Society; the British Society for the History of Philosophy; the Scots Philosophical Association; and the UK Kant Society.

 For further inquiries about the Reading Party, please do not hesitate to get in touch with Johannes Nickl ([email protected]).
 Also check out our Kant Reading Party webpage.